Microsoft Surface pro and Macbook Pro

 Surface Pro Kickstand

 This is the one serious issue that has dogged the Surface Pro since its original launch, even though it was never as bad as people claimed or that Surface Pro 2 completely mitigated the issue (and by all reports, Surface Pro 3 does even better).
-Early claims were that Surface Pro got about 3.5 hours of battery life.
+Early claims were that the Surface Pro had about 3.5 hours of battery life.
 And under certain circumstances, that’s true: watching 1080p videos with the brightness up while downloading stuff in the background will, like any other device, eat much more battery life than average usage.
 But that’s only part of the test.
 Under normal use, which I’ll define as the web, email, and word processing, Surface Pro 1 will get 5 hours of battery life right out of the box.
 With some mild tweaks to the power profile, which I’ve detailed in one of our most popular posts, it’s possible to get 6-7 hours of battery life.
 My best time was just over 8 hours, but with a caveat: I was working with the wifi turned off, writing in Word in a low light situation where I could comfortably turn down the screen brightness to a minimum.
 Most people I know get in the range of 5-6 hours.pro

 Why I Switched